kiwicom/mobile/docs/android/usage-in-real-app.md

   lateinit var reactNativeHost: ReactNativeHost

   fun startReactNative() {
-    // (1) In this case, our Hotels app is using some custom modules that need to be implemented
+    // (1) In this case, our Hotels app is using a set of custom modules that need to be implemented
     // by the consumer app
     val hotelModulesInjection = HotelsModulesInjection() // Your own implementation of it

-    // (2) RNHotelsModule is provided by rnkiwimobile reactNativeHost = RNKiwiHost(
+    // (2) RNKiwiHost and RNHotelsModule is provided by rnkiwimobile reactNativeHost = RNKiwiHost(
         this,
         RNHotelsModule.jsEntryPoint,